Douglaston–Little Neck, Queens: In popular culture

 Scenes from the movies American Gangster, Black Rain, Little Children, The Arrangement, I Never Sang for My Father, Cops and Robbers, and After-Life were filmed in the community.
 The films Rabbit Hole (2010), Son of No One (2011), and Run All Night (2014) were shot in Douglaston–Little Neck.

+In the 1931 film "Smart Woman" starring Mary Astor (as Mrs. Nancy Gibson), letters are addressed to Nancy at her mansion in "Little Neck Hills, NY."

 In the 30 Rock episode "Hiatus", the community stood in for Needmore, Pennsylvania.
 Mary Hudson, a character in "The Laughing Man", a short story by J. D. Salinger, is from this community.
 "Machine", the masked character from the 1999 film 8mm, lived with his mother in Douglaston–Little Neck and some of the film was shot in the neighborhood.

 The Zion Episcopal Church was the setting for the movie First Reformed starring Ethan Hawke as well as the television series The Blacklist.

 In Jessica Jones season 1, the neighborhood served as the location of Jessica's childhood home.
 Douglaston also appeared in Daredevil season 3 as the location of Ray Nadeem's house.